Procedures and Guidelines

 - Evacuate any nearby rooms that may be affected.
 If the hazard will affect the entire building, evacuate the building.
 If a volatile, flammable material is spilled, immediately warn everyone, and control sources of ignition.

-- Notify the LUPD of the name of hazardous material, location of the spill, size of the spill, number of injured persons (if any), and any environmental concerns, such as the location of storm drains or streams by calling (434) 592-3911 or 911.
+- Notify the LU Emergency Communications of the name of hazardous material, location of the spill, size of the spill, number of injured persons (if any), and any environmental concerns, such as the location of storm drains or streams by calling (434) 592-3911 or 911.
 You will need to provide your name and a telephone number and be prepared to spell the name of the hazardous materials involved.
 Always call from a safe location.

 - Report all spills to your supervisor, LUPD, or to Liberty’s Environmental Health & Safety Office.